odavid/my-bloody-jenkins/README.md

 * [docker-plugin cloud](examples/docker/) cloud using Docker Plugin cloud with seed job.
 See [examples/docker](examples/docker/)
 * [kubernetes](examples/kubernetes/) cloud using Minikube with seed job.
 See [examples/kubernetes](examples/kubernetes/)

-## Introduction
-I've been working a lot with Jenkins/Pipline and Docker in the last couple of years, and wanted to share my experience on these subjects.

-Jenkins is great!
-Jenkins combined with Docker is even greater...

-But...

-It is HARD to get it work.

-Many small tweaks, plugins that do not work as expected in combination with other plugins, and not to mention configuration and automation.

-When it comes to Jenkins combined with Docker it is even harder:

-* How to cope with Jenkins master data in a cluster of ECS/Kubernetes?
-    * IP Address is not static...
-    * JENKINS_HOME contents should be available at all time (Distributed Filesystem/NFS/EFS) - but master workspace should be faster.
-    * Ephemeral JNLP Docker Slaves can take time to start due to untuned node provisioning strategy
-    * How to keep Docker slaves build docker images
-    * Host mounted volumes permissions issues
-    * ...

-So...
-Since I spilled some blood on that matter, I've decided to create an ***opinionated*** Jenkins Docker Image that covers some of these subjects...

-Therefore ***My Bloody Jenkins***...

-### Main Decisions

-* Jenkins does not rely on external configuration management tools.
-I've decided to make it an 'autopilot' docker container, using environment variables that are passed to the container or can be fetched from a centrailized KV store such as Consul.
-* I am focusing in docker cloud environment - meaning Jenkins master is running inside docker, slaves are ephemeral docker containers running in Kubernetes/ECS/Swarm clusters
-* Only using JNLP slaves and not SSH slaves
-* By default, Jenkins master does not have any executer of its own - let the slaves do the actual job
-* SCM - Focusing only on git
-* Complex configuration items are defined in yaml and can be passed as environment variables
-* Plugins
-    * Focus on pipeline based plugins
-    * Plugins must be baked inside the image and should be treated as a the jenkins binary itself.
-Need to update/add/remove a plugin?? - Create a new image!
-* Focus on the following configuration items:
-    * Credentials
-        * User/Password
-        * SSH Keys
-        * Secret Text
-        * AWS Credentials
-        * Certificiate Credentials
-    * Security
-        * Jenkins database
-        * LDAP
-        * ActiveDirectory
-        * Using Project Matrix Authorization Strategy
-    * Clouds - As I said above - Only docker based and only JNLP
-        * ECS
-        * Kubernetes
-        * Docker plugin
-    * Notifications
-        * Email
-        * Slack
-        * Hipchat
-    * Script Approvals - since we are using pipeline, sometimes you must approve some groovy methods (We all understand why it is needed, but this one is bloody...)
-    * Tools and installers
-        * Apache Ant
-        * Apache Maven
-        * Gradle
-        * JDK
-        * Xvfb
-        * SonarQube Runner
-    * Global Pipeline Libraries - Yes yes yes.
-Use them a lot...
-    * Seed Jobs - As I said, it is an 'autoplilot' Jenkins!
-We do not want to add/remove/update jobs from the UI.
-Seed Jobs are also Jenkins pipeline jobs that can use JobDSL scripts to drive the jobs CRUD operations
-    * Misc R&D lifecycle tools
-        * Checkmarx
-        * Jira
-        * SonarQube
-        * Gitlab

-Ok, enough talking...

 ## Environment Variables
 The following Environment variables are supported